 Wither Rod Viburnum is called Viburnum nudum scientifically.
 The leaves span out into a neat shape.
 The spin of the leaf is very noticeable, and the flowering is fluffy and feathery.
 These flowers give the appearance of effortlessly floating away with a strong breeze.
 Later the plant produces berries.
 That is why it is known as the Wild raisin.

-The plant's bark is red, green, and brown in winter months and looks very much like thin skin on the plant's surface.
+The plant's bark is red, green, and brown in the winter months and looks very much like thin skin on the plant's surface.

 Leaves are green but do wither in winter.
 The plant stems and branches remain sturdy throughout the winter months.
 However, the plant looks lifeless.
-If branches are broken, a green inside will show the plant very much alive.
+If branches are broken, a green inside will show the plant is very alive.

 Normally growing about one to two feet in a year, these plants are easy garden choices.
 Still, there are specific members of the family that grow with less vigor.
 The choice is based upon the gardener's desires.